Ugo06/Forex_RL/README.md

 This project is composed of several components, each serving a specific purpose for managing, testing, training, and running the trading algorithm based on macroeconomic indicators.
 Below is an explanation of the key files and directories in the project:

 ### **Key Files and Directories:**
+'DATA/': This directory stores the data of the real Forex Market to train the Agent.
+Use 'DATA/DATASET_3/DATASET_IV.csv' to train your agent.

-RESULTS/: This directory stores the results generated from tests, simulations, or model outputs.
+'RESULTS/': This directory stores the results generated from tests, simulations, or model outputs.
 After running training or testing scripts, the resulting data will be stored here.

 `utils/`: This folder contains utility scripts and helper functions that are used across the project.
 These files are shared between different parts of the project to avoid redundancy.